Schrielle360/120-work/hw-final/readme.md

 - rewrote the code in practice file under Test_4 12/6/2018
 - Fixed the Class error doing that ^ but new error.
 12/6/2018
 - Still trying to get the chibis to appear on screen 12/6/2018
+- added in a chibiTimer 12/7/2018
+- Working on getting the mousePressed function to work 12/7/2018
+- fixing minor errors and coding mistakes.
+12/7/2018
+- fixing spacial issues for chibis so they do not over lap as much 12/7/2018